 Founded in 1968 and based in Washington, DC, Population Connection is the national grassroots organization seeking to end rapid global population growth.
 Rapid population growth harms and endangers the lives of women and children around the world and contributes to climate change, over-consumption of natural resources, biodiversity loss, and a host of other environmental problems.

 Population Connection has experienced a period of growth over the past five years.
-Increased investment from major donors, a growing membership base of 37,000, and a well-established legacy program allow Population Connection to embark on an ambitious fundraising plan over the next five years.
+Increased investment from major donors, a growing membership base (38,000 people), and a healthy planned giving program allow Population Connection to embark on an ambitious fundraising plan over the next five years.

 - Other duties as assigned.

-- A confident and professional work style.
-An ability to take personal initiative and work independently as well as to collaborate with others on donor strategies in a team-oriented approach.
+- Confident and professional work style.
+Ability to take personal initiative and work independently as well as to collaborate with others in a team-oriented approach.

 - Capable of effective remote collaboration with colleagues in the Washington, DC office.

-- Proficiency with Microsoft Office Suite and constituent relationship management databases.
+- Proficiency with Microsoft Office Suite and constituent relationship management systems.